RITlug/teleirc/docs/quick-install.rst

 Configuration
 =============

-Teleirc uses `dotenv <https://www.npmjs.com/package/dotenv>`_ to manage API keys and settings.
+TeleIRC uses `dotenv <https://www.npmjs.com/package/dotenv>`_ to manage API keys and settings.
 The config file you use is a ``.env`` file.
 Copy the example file to a production file to get started (``cp env.example .env``).
 Edit the ``.env`` file with your API keys and settings.